Specialty Mental Health Services

 School Based Mental Health Services

-Early on, Tulare Youth Service Bureau recognized the need to work with children in the school setting.
-Currently TYSB is able to serve children at 48 elementary, middle and high schools in traditional and non-traditional school settings throughout Tulare County.
+Early on, Hope Horizon Mental Health (formerly Tulare Youth Service Bureau) recognized the need to work with children in the school setting.
+Currently HHMH is able to serve children at 48 elementary, middle and high schools in traditional and non-traditional school settings throughout Tulare County.
 A child might receive services at their school site for a variety of reasons.
 Many families who reside in Tulare County face access to service issues such as transportation or work-related commitments that prevent taking the necessary time to bring their child to the clinic.
 Many children served may be demonstrating behavioral challenges in the school setting.
 By working with the child in this natural setting, outcomes can be improved.
-Additionally, the consistent presence of a TYSB therapist at a school site enhances TYSB’s relationships with the schools themselves.
+Additionally, the consistent presence of a HHMH therapist at a school site enhances HHMH’s relationships with the schools themselves.
 Being available to respond to high risk and crisis situations, while providing support and guidance also improves outcomes.

 Cultural Competency